 Lastly, Elaina fed the rainbow lorikeets while I chased after Gabriella, who for some reason now runs in terror from them.
 We had a fun time and it was a great event to close out our Arizona Farewell Tour.

-After I put the girls on the plane and got back to work, I got a proper farewell from my unit, receiving my Rudis, which symbolically granted me my freedom (a traditional amongst my instructors).
+After I put the girls on the plane and got back to work, I got a proper farewell from my unit, receiving my Rudis, which symbolically granted me my freedom (a tradition amongst my instructors).
 It was a nice close to us saying “Goodbye” to Fort Huachuca.
 We had an amazing time over the past four years, and we will miss the people, places, and adventures.
 While we were certainly a family in Washington, Fort Huachuca is where we learned to be a family of three, and to be a successful one at that.
 That is why this area will always be so special to me, as this was the place that helped us become, well, The Calkins Family as we know it.
 While this is definitely goodbye, it does not have to be a forever goodbye.
 If my career continues on its current path, the girls and I hope to come back again in three to five years.
 So, Fort Huachuca, thank you very much for the memories, and, hopefully, we will be seeing you again soon.

 Thanks for checking in on us.